levanduy99/Java-Coding/README.md

 Given a string `s`, return *the string after replacing every uppercase letter with the same lowercase letter.*

+### 10. Backspace String Compare

+Given two strings `s` and `t` , return `true` *if they are equal when both are typed into empty text editors.* `#` means a backspace character.

+Note that after backspacing an empty text, the text will continue empty.

 ## Math
 ### 1. Fizz Buzz